 Myth #1: UX is the same as UI design.

 This is the most common misconception I run into.
-Organizations still think of UX as being focused on the user interface.
-They don’t always understand that the UI can improve with solid user research, information architecture, and usability testing.
+Organizations still think of UX as being focused on the user interface design of a website.
+They don’t always understand that the UI can improve with solid user research, information architecture, and user testing.

 Myth #2: UX is just for digital products.